-Sieve gram flour into a bowl or large pan.
-This helps remove any hard bits.
+- Sieve gram flour into a bowl or large pan.
+Add sooji to it along with ginger chilli paste, turmeric powder, lemon juice, salt and sugar.
 Now make a paste by adding in warm water slowly.
 Keep whisking till it is a smooth, slightly runny batter.

-Let it steam for about 20 minutes.
-Check by inserting a knife in the centre to make sure it is cooked.
-If the knife comes out clean, your dhokla is cooked.
+- Let it steam for about 15 minutes.
+Check by inserting a toothipick in the centre to make sure it is cooked.
+If it comes out clean, your dhokla is cooked.

-Meanwhile, prepare the seasoning.
+- Meanwhile, prepare the seasoning.
 Heat oil in a tadka (seasoning) pan.
 Put in the mustard seeds.
 Allow them to sputter.
-Now add the asafoetida, curry leaves and green chillies and cook for a minute.
-Switch off the gas and then add 3 tbsp.of water along with 2 tbsp. sugar to the seasoning prepared.
+Now add the asafoetida, curry leaves, green chillies and sesame seeds.
+Cook for 30 seconds.
+Switch off the gas and then add half cup of water along with 2 tbsp. sugar to the seasoning prepared.
 Dissolve the sugar.
 Now pour this gently all over your dhokla.
 Your dhokla will absorb this water and become super succulent.
-Cut it into pieces of your choice and serve after garnishing with coriander leaves and grated coconut.
+Cut it into pieces of your choice and serve after garnishing with chopped cilantro leaves and grated coconut.

 - You put water in the seasoning so that the dhokla absorbs it and becomes moist.
 Else, your dhokla will feel very dry when consuming.

 - As mentioned above, remember to add the fruit salt or baking soda and immediately put the dhokla for steaming else it will lose its aeration and become flat.

 Please leave a star * rating if you liked the recipe.

 Shilpa Garg says